JacobKeegan/District-Shape-Creation/README.md

 The goal of this project is to create district geometry from point data.
-There are many district types in the state of New York, such as Fire, Municipal Court, Ward, County Legislature, Congressional, Senate, Assembly, and Election districts.
+There are many district types in the state of New York, such as Town, City, County, Ward, County Legislature, Village, Municipal Court, City Council, Congressional, Senate, Assembly, and Election districts.
 For now, I will focus on the latter four.